dkarthe/PD/_pages/buy-me-a-coffee.md

 permalink: "/buy-me-a-coffee.html"
 ---

 Hi!
-I am Sal, web designer & developer at WowThemes.net.
-The free items I create are my side projects and **Mundana for Jekyll** is one of them.
-You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.
+I am KD, web designer & developer at this blog.
+The free items I create are my side projects and is one of them.

 You have my permission to use the free items I develop in your personal, commercial or client projects.
 If you'd like to reward my work, I would be honored and I could dedicate more time maintaining the free projects.